hcp4715/dockerHDDM_Guide/README.md

     |    figs
 ```

-## What is HDDM?
+## Understanding HDDM

-A python package for hierarchical drift-diffusion models.
+[HDDM](https://github.com/hddm-devs/hddm/) (Hierarchical Drift Diffusion Model) is a Python toolbox for hierarchical Bayesian parameter estimation of the Drift Diffusion Model, powered by PyMC.
+The Drift Diffusion Models are widely used in psychology and cognitive neuroscience to study decision making.

-### Scope of the current tutorial
+## Scope of the current tutorial
 We limited our tutorial to classic functions in HDDM (version 0.8.0), instead of the latest version of HDDM (0.9.*).
 However, the docker images of more recent HDDM are available (https://hub.docker.com/r/hcp4715/hddm).

-## Three simple steps for using this guide
+## Quick Start Guide

-### Step 1: Install docker on your machine
+### Step 1: Docker Installation

 For Mac users, see [this](https://docs.docker.com/desktop/install/mac-install/) for installation and [this](https://docs.docker.com/desktop/mac/permission-requirements/) for permission requirements.

-For windows users, see [this](https://docs.docker.com/desktop/install/windows-install/) for installation and [this](https://docs.docker.com/desktop/windows/permission-requirements/) for permission requirements.
+For Windows users, see [this](https://docs.docker.com/desktop/install/windows-install/) for installation and [this](https://docs.docker.com/desktop/windows/permission-requirements/) for permission requirements.

-For Linux users, you may only need the docker engine instead of docker desktop, see the differences [here](https://docs.docker.com/desktop/faqs/linuxfaqs/#what-is-the-difference-between-docker-desktop-for-linux-and-docker-engine).
-Please see [here](https://docs.docker.com/engine/install/) for installing docker engine in different distributions of Linux.
+For Linux users, you may only need the docker engine instead of the docker desktop, see the differences [here](https://docs.docker.com/desktop/faqs/linuxfaqs/#what-is-the-difference-between-docker-desktop-for-linux-and-docker-engine).
+Please see [here](https://docs.docker.com/engine/install/) for installing the docker engine in different distributions of Linux.

-** Plese verify docker desktop or docker engine is properly installed **
+** Please verify docker desktop or docker engine is properly installed **

 For Mac & Windows users, start docker desktop and then run `hello-world` images by the following code in your terminal or command line: